 adb devices //show devices attached

-This is similar to the ‘adb devices’ command that shows you the list of connected Android devices and emulators to your computer.
+This is similar to the ‘adb devices’ command that shows you the list of Android devices and emulators that are connected to your computer.

 adb connect ip-address-of-device

-If you want to find out and connect the IP address of your Android device to your PC.
+Find out and connect the IP address of your device to your PC.
 You can use this ADB command to set up ADB over Wi-Fi.

 settings up adb over wi-fi on windows